someparty/someparty/source/articles/2020-10-04-heart-of-gold.html.markdown

 [Listen: Meisha & The Spanks - "Wanna Feel Good" @ SoundCloud](https://soundcloud.com/mandthespanks/wanna-feel-good "#")

-I'm sure that Cancon alt-rock vets [Sloan](https://sloanmusic.bandcamp.com/) fall decidedly far outside of the unsaid criteria I use to pick the music for this newsletter.
+I'm sure that Cancon alt-rock vets [Sloan](https://sloanmusic.bandcamp.com/) fall decidedly outside of whatever unsaid criteria I use to pick artists to cover in this newsletter.
+They don't need me.
 Still, I can't deny that their singles have been on constant rotation in our house throughout the pandemic - nostalgia for a more innocent age, I suppose.
 Anyways, Sloan's in this week.
 Deal with it.

 The long-running power-pop group recently released their first new music since 2018's *12* with the single "Silence Trumps Lies."
 It's unknown if the track's destined for the group's next LP, which is said to be in pre-production now.
 Frontman Chris Murphy commented on the song, well aware of the obvious double meaning in the title: